NitorCreations/willow/CONTRIBUTING.md

  1. Fork the repository from Github
  1. Do your proposed feature / fix
-    * You will want to check from waffle if something like your feature is being worked on or proposed and have and discuss it there
+    * You will want to check from waffle if something like your feature is being worked on or proposed and discuss it there
  1. Create a Pull Request from your work
     * Our CI will pick the PR up and execute a build with tests and static code analysis